 Patients often have nonspecific symptoms with anemia, and a careful history and physical examination are needed.
 In the pediatric population, routine screening starting at 9 to 12 months and annually after that has helped prevent the development of severe anemia.
 In the adult population, evaluating the gastrointestinal system as a potential cause of iron-deficient anemia can be a diagnostic challenge.
 The emerging role of less invasive testing for celiac disease, autoimmune atrophic gastritis, and Heliobacter pylori infections has improved disease recognition and diagnosis.
 While there is always the potential for relapse after iron supplementation, there is a lack of guidance regarding when to stop iron supplementation.
 An additional pitfall of iron deficiency anemia is worse outcomes with many medical conditions.
 Some of the adverse effects of patients with iron-deficient anemia are higher mortality, more extended hospital stays, and more cardiovascular events.

 Although iron deficiency is one of the oldest and most common medical disorders, the condition still has not received adequate clinical attention and evaluation.
-Many children, seniors, and pregnant women continue to have undiagnosed iron deficiency anemia or remain undertreated.
-Evidence from an interprofessional panel of clinicians reveals that iron deficiency anemia has a high prevalence in hospitalized patients.
-It is associated with worse outcomes including more extended hospital stays and poor quality of life.
+Many children, elderly patients, and pregnant women continue to have undiagnosed iron deficiency anemia or remain under-treated.
+Evidence from an interprofessional panel of clinicians reveals that iron-deficiency anemia has a high prevalence in hospitalized patients.
+It is associated with worse outcomes, including more extended hospital stays and poor quality of life.
 There are also risks for those who receive blood transfusions.
 The panel has recommended several strategies in early diagnosis, treatment, and follow up of these patients.
 The most critical recommendation is a prompt referral to a specialist; not all causes of iron deficiency anemia are merely due to a gastrointestinal bleed or heavy menstrual cycles.
 The primary care health care provider plays a vital role as he or she is almost always the first to note the presence of iron deficiency anemia.
-Others who are essential in detecting iron deficiency anemia include the following:
+Others who are essential in detecting iron-deficiency anemia include the following:

 The United States Preventive Services Task Force has concluded that the evidence is not sufficient to assess the balance of benefits and harms of screening for iron deficiency anemia in pregnant women and children ages 6 to 24 months.[Level V]